Vyral/tony-geraci-recruiting/_posts/2019-09-10-how-your-goals-commitment-and-focus-translate-to-success.md

 {% include youtube.html %}

-In the third episode of our “Real Estate Leaders” series, we’ll zero in on the three keys to success in real estate: goals, commitment, and focus.
-Stay tuned\!
+<p style="text-align: center;"><em>In the third episode of our “Real Estate Leaders” series, we’ll zero in on the three keys to success in real estate: goals, commitment, and focus.
+Stay tuned!</em></p>

 Welcome to episode No. 3 of “Real Estate Leaders”\!
 As you might know, I’ve been in this business for more than 27 years and I’m currently a coach and mentor to over 400 agents.